Life Goal: Become an Expert Cheesemaker

 Sue Miller and her family run Birchrun Hills Farm, a first-generation, family-owned dairy farm in the highlands of Birchrunville in southeast Pennsylvania.
 While contemplating how she would make the farm sustainable into the future, she decided to embark on a new venture and begin making cheese with high-quality milk from her cows.

 With help from the Chester County Economic Development Council’s (CCEDC) AgConnect, Sue enrolled in a cheesemaking course offered by the Pennsylvania Association for Sustainable Agriculture (PASA) and got to work.
-In September 2018, the Millers opened their new cheesemaking facility on their farm to offer fresh and aged handcrafted cheese to the greater Mid-Atlantic and beyond.
+In 2018, the Millers opened their cheesemaking facility on their farm to offer fresh and aged handcrafted cheese to the greater Mid-Atlantic and beyond.
 We caught up with Sue, a farmer — and now expert cheesemaker — to learn more about her business and how the Millers work smart and live happy in Pennsylvania.

 What made you want to pursue cheese-making?